I am here in my home. I wanted to go through the Suspension Star Routine, shoulder exercises with a suspension trainer.

 Why do the Suspension Star Routine?

-When doing shoulder health exercises you want to challenge those stabilizing muscles, improve their activation, work on the endurance of those muscles and work on the strength of those muscles at different ranges of motion.
+When doing shoulder health exercises, you want to challenge those stabilizing muscles, improve their activation, work on the endurance of those muscles and work on the strength of those muscles at different ranges of motion.

-I find the suspension trainer is a great exercise tool to use to really work on your shoulder health and shoulder injury prevention.
+I find the suspension trainer is a great exercise tool to use to work on your shoulder health and shoulder injury prevention.

 And what I am doing is I am taking the shoulder through various ranges of motion.
-Some people might know about the I’s, T’s, and Y’s, and this is a kind of variation on them.
+Some people might know about the I’s, T’s, and Y’s variations on them.
 I am utilizing my body weight.
-I am utilizing the suspension trainer when it comes to doing the I’s, T’s, and Y’s.
+I am utilizing the suspension trainer when doing the I’s, T’s, and Y’s.
 But I ended up doing a little bit more.
 I will end up doing I’s so straight overhead, Y’s, and I will end up moving toT’s, and then I will do anN, then I will do the position of the I.

-I am sorry, this isn’t exactly a perfect set-up when it comes to the camera, but this is the only angle that works to go through the exercises.
-What I will end up doing is will do one repetition on each of those positions and I will go through the circuit 5 to 10 times.
+I am sorry, this isn’t exactly a perfect setup for the camera.
+But this is the only angle that works to go through the exercises.
+What I will end up doing will do one repetition on each of those positions.
+And I will go through the circuit 5 to 10 times.

 TheThere’sthing more to add when it comes to the trainer.
-One thing I want to comment on was the slope that I end up having my body at.
-The more upright I am the less challenging it is.
-The steeper the slope the more bodyweight that is being put into the suspension trainer and the more challenging the exercise is.
+One thing I want to comment on is the slope that I end up having my body at.
+The more upright I am, the less challenging it is.
+The steeper the slope, the more bodyweight is put into the suspension trainer.
+And the more challenging the exercise is.
 So what I am going to do will end up going on a small slope to go through the exercises.

 How to do the Suspension Star Routine?

-I grab the Ztrainer and I will go through the exercises and I will talk as I go through them.
+I grab the Ztrainer, and I will go through the exercises, and I will talk as I go through them.

-Take care and bye-bye.
+Take care and bye-bye!